aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 Modern AI applications are no longer single-shot inference calls.
 They are long-running agents that plan, act, observe, and retry across time.
 An AI agent loop that retrieves context from a vector store, calls an LLM, writes results to a database, waits for human approval, and then triggers downstream actions can run for minutes, hours, or even days.
 Without a **durable orchestration layer**, any transient infrastructure failure restarts the entire loop from scratch: re-billing expensive LLM calls, duplicating side effects, and losing all accumulated context.

-Platforms like [Temporal](https://temporal.io/) solve this by deploying a dedicated orchestration cluster — a separate server process with its own persistence backend — that your application workers connect to over gRPC.
+Platforms like [Temporal](https://temporal.io/) solve this by deploying a dedicated orchestration cluster (a separate server process with its own persistence backend) that your application workers connect to over gRPC.
 This is powerful, but it means an extra service to provision, monitor, scale, and keep available before your first workflow can run.

 [DBOS](https://dbos.dev/) takes a fundamentally different approach: it embeds durable execution **directly into your application** as a Python or TypeScript library, using the database you already have.
 There is no orchestration server, no task queue, no sidecar process.
 Your application writes workflow state to tables in its own database as a natural side effect of execution, and recovers from those tables on restart.
 Pair DBOS with [CockroachDB](https://www.cockroachlabs.com/) and you get a globally distributed, self-healing execution platform with no additional infrastructure to manage.